 Discussion: RTP projects on existing facilities will not have a significant impact on cultural resources.
-RTP projects that will expand existing rights-of-way into undisturbed areas or construct new rights- of-way into undisturbed area have the potential to have a significant impact to cultural resources.
-However, project-specific environmental review will reduce any such impact to a less than significant status.
+RTP projects that will expand existing rights-of-way into undisturbed areas or construct new rights-of-way into undisturbed areas have the potential to have a significant impact on cultural resources.
+However, a project-specific environmental review will reduce any such impact to a less-than-significant status.

-If any human remains are discovered during archaeological investigations or during construction, the County Coroner shall be contacted and steps taken to comply with Section 9.52 of Inyo County Code and appropriate state statutes regarding the disposition of human remains.
+If any human remains are discovered during archaeological investigations or construction, the County Coroner shall be contacted and steps taken to comply with Section 9.52 of Inyo County Code and appropriate state statutes regarding the disposition of human remains.

 VI.
-ENERGY Would the project: Potentially Significant Less than Significant with Mitigation Less than Significant No Impact a) Result in potentially significant environmental impact due to wasteful, inefficient, or unnecessary consumption of energy resources, during project construction or operation?
-X b) Conflict with or obstruct a state or local plan for renewable energy or energy efficiency?
-X
+ENERGY Would the project: Potentially Significant Less than Significant with Mitigation Less than Significant No Impact a) Result in potentially significant environmental impact due to wasteful, inefficient, or unnecessary consumption of energy resources, during project construction or operation? \boxtimes